NagmaAN/Beach/README.md

 # Beach
-This is a landing page of beach which contains a header with background image and some texts and footer.
+This is a landing page of beach web page which contains a header with background image and some texts and footer.